faisal427/social-widgets/README.md

 # social-widgets
-A simple and customizable WordPress plugin to add floating social media buttons to your website.
-The plugin supports WhatsApp, Facebook, Instagram, and Twitter buttons with options to customize their position, style, and links.
+A lightweight and customizable WordPress plugin that adds floating social media widgets to your website.
+Supports WhatsApp, Facebook, Instagram, and Twitter with options for custom positioning, styles, and links.